2010–11 Paris Saint-Germain FC season: Coupe de France

+Matches

 Coupe de la Ligue

 The draw for the last 16 of the League Cup pitted Olympique Lyonnais playing host to Paris Saint-Germain as Ligue 1's European contenders entered into the competition after receiving byes for the earlier rounds.
 Paris left it late at the Stade de Gerland but, after extra-time, managed to overcome Lyon to book a place in the quarter-finals thanks to goals by former Lyon stars Mathieu Bodmer and Ludovic Giuly.
 Paris Saint-Germain were rewarded for their extra-time victory at Lyon with another away game, this time against Valenciennes.
 Antoine Kombouaré made several changes to the Paris side from the Clasico for the clash with his former club.
 Paris Saint-Germain held their nerve, though, and continued their excellent run by winning at the Stade Nungesser to seal their place in the League Cup semi-finals.
 Zoumana Camara, Christophe Jallet, and Peguy Luyindula all found the net as the capital club came from behind.
 Paris Saint-Germain were pitted against Montpellier again on the road.
 Having avoided a clash against arch-rivals Olympique de Marseille, PSG was looking for a quick return to the Stade de France after last season's French Cup triumph.
 An Olivier Giroud header three minutes from the end of extra-time took Montpellier into the League Cup Final at the expense of Paris Saint-Germain after a nervy evening at the Stade de la Mosson.